jrheisler/JS-Dependencies/README.md

 If the JSON file is unavailable, the viewer falls back to a small built-in demo graph so the UI still renders.

+The prebuilt Nurox Viewer executable in `public/` ships with `jsNuroxDependencies.json` alongside it so that the app opens with the bundled sample graph even when launched directly from that directory.

 You can also use the **Load graph.json** button in the header to supply any compatible graph JSON file manually.